Meet the board members:

 Linette started dabbling in Yoga in 2000 and was inspired to go deeper with her practice after a weekend at Kripalu in the fall of 2008.
 When she suddenly and completely unexpectedly found herself in astavakrasana while on retreat in Bali in 2010, she knew she was hooked for life.
 Nothing beats the buzz that comes with feeling strong and flexible in one’s body, mind and spirit!

 Linette primarily practices vinyasa, with a healthy dose of yin, restorative and Iyengar.
 Her Yoga home will always be with the Tranquil Space family, and she is grateful to her many teachers there over the years for all they have shared with her.
-She is excited to now pay it forward and invites newbies, experienced yogis and anyone in between to join her on the magical journey that is Yoga.
+A RYT-200 teacher herself, she invites newbies, experienced yogis and anyone in between to join her on the magical journey that is Yoga. www.yogawithlinette.com

 Saule mixes Vinyasa and Dharma yoga to help students build strength, flexibility, and release stress.
 Born and raised in Kazakhstan, Saule thrives from diversity, including diversity in yoga.
 She started practicing with Faith Hunter in 2006 and completed 200-hour teacher training in 2011 at Yoga District.
 A few years ago, she also finished a 50-hour training with Marie Belle focused on building a personal practice.
 Saule has been teaching at Yoga District since 2011.
 In 2014, she relocated to Ukraine for 15 months where she taught rooftop classes for Kyiv Sunrise Yogaz and led several seminars at the annual yoga festival